DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
   - ***The Prudent Man Rule*** requires that a fiduciary, such as a senior executives and trustee, act with the care, skill, prudence, and diligence that a prudent person acting in a like capacity would use.
 FOrmalised by the Federal Sentencing Guidelines released in 1991 provided punishment guidelines to help federal judges interpret computer crime laws.

 [1.4](#1.4) Determine compliance and other requirements (OSG-9 Chpt 4)
 - 1.4.1 Contractual, legal, industry standards, and regulatory requirements
   - Understand the difference between criminal, civil, and administrative law.
     - **Criminal law**: protects society against acts that violate the basic principles we believe in; violations of criminal law are prosecuted by federal and state governments
     - **Civil law**: provides the framework for the transaction of business between people and organizations; violations of civil law are brought to the court and argued by the two affected parties
+         - ✴️Civil (Tort) Law: Refers to a branch of civil law that deals with civil wrongs and legal disputes where one party claims to have been harmed by the wrongful conduct of another party.
+It is focused on compensating the injured party rather than punishing the wrongdoer.
+         - ✴️Civil Code Law: Refers to a comprehensive set of legal rules and statutes that govern private rights and obligations in a civil law system.
+It is a codified system of laws that covers a broad range of legal issues including contracts, property, family law, and obligations.
     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
     	- Administrative laws do not require an act of the legislative branch to implement at the federal level.
 Administrative laws consist of the policies, procedures, and regulations promulgated by agencies of the executive branch of government.
 Although they do not require an act of Congress, these laws are subject to judicial review and must 🧠comply with criminal and civil laws enacted by the legislative branch.
+HIPAA is an example of administrative law.
+     - **Common law**: is precedent based rather than statutes or written law. ✏️Precedent: A legal principle or rule established in a previous judicial decision that is used to guide judges in deciding subsequent cases with similar issues or facts. ✏️Stare Decisis: This is the doctrine of adhering to established precedents.
+It means “to stand by things decided” and ensures consistency and predictability in the law by requiring courts to follow the decisions made in earlier cases.
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
     - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions.
 It includes requirements that merchants promptly report incidents affecting the security of credit card information.
 Because it is not a law, PCI DSS violations cannot incur criminal sanctions.
     - **Sarbanes-Oxley (SOX)** - governs the financial records of publicly traded companies. financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
 It ✏️protects investors.  required publicly traded companies to implement a wide range of controls intended to ✏️minimize conflicts of interest, ✏️provide investors with appropriate risk information, place civil and ✏️criminal penalties👮 on executives for providing false financial disclosures, and provide protections for ✏️whistleblowers who report inappropriate actions to regulators.